fdgardon/Employee-Tracker-by-MySql/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```

+This project has been deployed to GitHub Pages.
+To get this project up and running, you can follow the video link.
+Or, download the sources files to use this as a template.

+Check my work - click!